ryanmitchell/docs-1/content/collections/pages/updating.md

 title: Updating
 id: e6f05019-6bdd-488e-ba45-39ae7ea5cee7
 blueprint: page
 intro: Updates are handled by [Composer](https://getcomposer.org/), PHP's dependency manager.
-We recommend running all updates locally (not on production) via the command line.
+We recommend running all updates locally (not on production) via the command line and deploying those changes to production after verifying everything still works as it should.
 ---

 :::best-practice